This post may contain affiliate links. Please read my disclosure policy.

 Tender-crisp pods are seasoned with black pepper and slightly charred, then served with a creamy and light Greek yogurt dipping sauce flavored with fresh lemon and basil.

-- Goes with everything.
+• Goes with Everything.
 Serve with your favorite meat or seafood.

-- Make as much as you need.
+• Make as Much as You Need.
 This recipe is simple to adjust.

-Peppery grilled okra with a tangy lemon-basil dipping sauce is a unique dish that can be served as an appetizer or summer side at any of your outdoor dinner parties.
-It’s fresh, light, and guilt-free, so eat up and enjoy!
+Peppery grilled okra with a tangy lemon-basil dipping sauce is a unique roasted okra recipe that can be served as an appetizer or summer side at any of your outdoor dinner parties.

 Key ingredients and substitutions